Climate change. Global warming. Which is it?

 The Science (Simplified)

-Understanding climate change starts with an understanding of energy.
 The sun provides energy to the earth allowing for life to exist, and excess energy is reflected back into space.
 Thankfully, several types of gases in our atmosphere reflect this energy back to the earth, helping it retain its heat.
 These gases, known as greenhouse gases, have allowed the earth to have a hospitable climate.
 The amount of greenhouse gases in our atmosphere has a significant impact on earth’s temperatures – too low, and the earth cools; too high, and the earth warms.

 Human industry since the mid-1800’s has begun releasing significant quantities of greenhouse gases, and most of the heat being released into space is being reflected back.
 As a result, the earth is heating at an unprecedented rate.
 We know this not only through measurements of greenhouse gases and temperature changes, but by the influence that it is having on life.

-One major impact is that on ocean life.
 The ocean absorbs approximately 90% of earth’s excess heat, and oceanic temperatures have been rising because of it.
 In turn, this affects oceanic life.
 One of the biggest impacts is on coral reefs: coral reefs are home to over 25% of oceanic life, they play a key role in all oceanic life.
 But coral reefs are easily stressed by temperature changes, and when the temperature gets too warm (or too cold), they undergo “bleaching”, which makes them very frail, and they often die.
 Coral bleaching is at an unprecedented rate, and reefs are suffering because of it.

-The ocean suffers for another reason: not only does the ocean absorb excess heat, it also acts as a “carbon sink,” and absorbs at least 25% of the carbon dioxide we release.
+The ocean suffers for another reason: not only does the ocean absorb excess heat, but it also acts as a “carbon sink,” and the ocean absorbs at least 25% of the carbon dioxide we release.
 This changes the pH of the ocean, making it more acidic.
 Even small changes in pH can be disastrous, and for ocean life, other dangers include dissolving shells and fragile, non-repairing corals.

-Global warming is also affecting land life as well.
 The home ranges of animals are shifting as are migratory patterns, and many are facing extinction as they lose access to favorable habitats.
 This affects the food sources that are available, diseases that emerge, and can shift entire biomes (turning woodlands into grasslands, etc.).

-Global warming will have significant impacts on human life.
-Not only will our food sources and living conditions change, including relocating to areas more hospitable (see also here), but increases in the frequency and severity of major storms are not only expected, but are also occurring.
-All industries dependent upon wildlife and environment – including tourism, fishing, and hunting – will be seriously impacted, all of which has serious economic cost.
+Not only are our food sources and living conditions changing, meaning that we will be relocating to areas more hospitable (see also here), but climate change is causing increased frequency and severity of major storms.
+Not only will that affect everyone living in impacted areas, but all industries dependent upon wildlife and environment – including tourism, fishing, and hunting – will be seriously impacted at a serious economic cost.

 Global Trends